“Scientists discover the world that exists; Engineers create the world that never was.”

 How does nature engineer soil?

 The answer to this question opens up a new way of viewing the soil beneath our feet, as a class of adaptive matter: an engineered soft material whose structure, composition, and properties are evolved in response to external environmental stimuli.
-Studying emergent dynamics in these systems with the same precision and detail as biological cell can deepen our understanding of soil assembly, dynamics, and transport.
-Broadly, we can ask two questions:
+Studying the emergent dynamics of these systems with the precision applied to biological cells can deepen our understanding of transport and dynamics in soil-mediated materials, while also addressing broader challenges in soft matter engineering.
+Here, we can ask three guiding research questions: